10-Q 1 abcl-20230930.htm 10-Q abcl-20230930

 Overview

 We focus on the development of antibody-based drugs and are committed to improving discovery and development.
-We aim to be the best in the world in bringing antibody therapeutics from target to the start of clinical testing by combining expertise, technologies, and infrastructure to build an integrated engine for antibody drug discovery and development.
+We aim to build a competitive advantage in bringing antibody therapeutics from target into clinical testing by combining expertise, technologies, and infrastructure to build an integrated engine for antibody drug discovery and development.
 We think deeply about capital allocation and strive to maximize long-term value while mitigating the risks that are inherent in drug development and in scaling a company.
 We look for opportunities where we believe low-risk investments in building technology and operational efficiency can create a sustained competitive advantage and drive long-term value by making biologics drug development faster and more efficient.

 14

-alternative investment opportunities including equity in our business partners and various rights for deeper involvement in moving molecules forward.
-Longer-term we are eligible to receive additional payments upon satisfaction of clinical and commercial milestones, which we refer to as milestone payments, as well as royalties on net sales of approved products derived from antibodies that we discover for our partners.
-Our discovery partnerships generally include royalty payments on net sales in the single-digit to low-double digit range.
+Our deals emphasize participation in the success and upside of future antibody therapeutic candidates.
+Our partnership agreements include near-term payments for technology access, research and intellectual property rights, and downstream payments in the form of clinical and commercial milestones, and royalties on net sales.
+We also participate in alternative investment opportunities including equity in our business partners and various rights for deeper involvement in moving molecules forward.
+Longer-term, we are eligible to receive additional payments upon satisfaction of clinical and commercial milestones, which we refer to as milestone payments, as well as royalties on sales of approved products derived from antibodies that we discover for our partners.
+Our partnerships generally include royalty payments (or equivalents) on net sales.
+For discovery agreements, these are typically in the single-digit to low-double digit range.
+We believe that our internal programs, if successfully out-licensed, may generate substantial upfront payments and royalty positions on net sales in the high single-digits to high teens range, in addition to clinical and commercial milestones.

-We focus a substantial portion of our resources on research and development efforts towards strengthening our discovery and development engine and we expect to continue to make significant investments in this area for the foreseeable future.
-We expect to continue to incur significant expenses, and we expect such expenses to increase substantially in connection with our ongoing activities, including as we:
+We focus a substantial portion of our resources on research and development efforts towards strengthening our discovery and development engine and developing a pipeline of internal and co-development programs.
+We expect to continue to make significant investments in this area for the foreseeable future, over time shifting effort from engine development towards engine application.
+We expect to continue to incur significant expenses in connection with our ongoing activities, including as we:

-invest in research and development activities to improve our antibody discovery and development engine including investments in building our new headquarters through our joint ventures and building a new small-scale manufacturing facility;
+invest in research and development activities to improve our antibody discovery and development engine including investments in completing the construction of our small-scale manufacturing facility and our new headquarters through our joint ventures;

-market and sell our solutions to existing and new partners;
+market and sell our solutions to existing and new strategic partners;

 expand and enhance operations to deliver programs, including investments in manufacturing;